 In 1995, middle school students on a field trip discovered that one-half of all the frogs they caught in a pond in southern Minnesota had malformations.
 Historically, in Minnesota, the baseline percentage of malformations had been only about 0.2 percent (based on frogs collected between 1958 and 1963 and stored in the state's Museum of Natural History).
 The baseline is the normal percentage of malformations that you would expect to find in a healthy pond, due primarily to genetic defects.
 The children and their teachers alerted state officials that 50 percent of the frogs in their pond had malformations, and the story became national news and started a national evaluation of frog malformations.
 A report that was published 5 years after the children's discovery, showed that 44 states had found excessive malformations among 38 different species of frogs.

 In this environmental science fair project, you will evaluate the percentage of malformations and types of malformations in your local pond, and help national researchers track and study the global problems affecting frogs and other amphibians.
-If you would like a preview of how to estimate frog malformations in your local pond, click the DragonflyTV video on the right and join Susie and Katie as they go frog hunting with their neighborhood friends.
+If you would like a preview of how to estimate frog malformations in your local pond, click the DragonflyTV video in the Bibliography and join Susie and Katie as they go frog hunting with their neighborhood friends.

 Terms and Concepts